Conquering Sugar Cravings with Resistant StarchNovember 5, 2018

 Research Update: The Truth About Bone BrothNovember 19, 2018

 The relationship between thyroid health and cardiac health has been known since 18831.
-It is pretty common that, with mainstream medicine, the approach is to treat each organ system as its own entity hence the creation of a specialist in an “ology” practice.
+In mainstream medicine, it is typical to treat each organ system as its own entity hence the creation of a specialist in an “ology” practice.

-Yet, the body is a whole and needs to be understood in this fashion as one system can directly or indirectly affect another.
+Yet, the body is a whole.
 This is especially true with thyroid and cardiac health.
-A patient could typically see an endocrinologist and then referred to a cardiologist for a work up.
+A patient could typically see an endocrinologist only to be referred to a cardiologist.

 If you have thyroid disease, you should know there are risks with either having an overactive or underactive thyroid gland.
-It is more obviously seen with hyperthyroidism and/or Graves’ disease, but it can also be present in patients with Hashimoto’s thyroiditis.
+It is more often seen with hyperthyroidism and/or Graves’ disease.
+But, it can reveal itself in patients with Hashimoto’s thyroiditis.

-Studies suggest that too much thyroid hormones can lead to high blood pressure and clotting problems, where too little hormones can instigate high cholesterol and inflammation1.
+Studies suggest that too much thyroid hormones can lead to high blood pressure and clotting problems.
+On the other hand too little can instigate high cholesterol and inflammation1.

 Risks for Underactive Thyroid and Heart Disease

-In a recent meta-analysis of over 55 cohort studies that had approximately 2 million people involved, patients that had hypothyroidism compared to euthyroidism (normal thyroid function) had higher risks of ischemic heart disease and cardiac mortality4.
+In a recent meta-analysis of over 55 cohort studies, with approximately 2 million people involved, patients that had hypothyroidism compared to euthyroidism (normal thyroid function) had higher risks of ischemic heart disease and cardiac mortality4.

-Key Insight: Low thyroid hormone levels can slow your heart down and can cause the arteries to become less elastic and then can lead to high blood pressure.
+Key Insight: Low thyroid hormone levels can slow your heart down.
+They can then cause the arteries to become less elastic leading to high blood pressure.

-Thyroid hormones aid the liver in breaking down lipids and reducing the number of triglycerides (fat in the blood).
+Thyroid hormones help the liver break down lipids and reduce the number of triglycerides (fat in the blood).
 Thyroid hormones also assist in cellular metabolism.
 If there is a reduction in the amount of circulating thyroid hormones, this will slow down metabolism.